CumulusNetworks/docs/content/cumulus-linux-37/Layer-1-and-Switch-Ports/Facebook-Voyager-Optical-Interfaces.md

 <td><p><code>TxTributaryIndependent</code></p></td>
 <td><p>List of two comma-separated integers</p></td>
 <td><p>Defines which client interfaces map to this network interface when <code>NetworkMode</code> for the network interface is set to <code>independent</code>.
 The integers in the list are the <code>Location</code> values of the client interfaces.
 When operating in pm-qpsk, only the first client interface in the list is used.</p>
-<p><strong>Note</strong>: Cumulus Networks STRONGLY recommends that you do not change this value.
+<p><strong>Note</strong>: Do not change this value.
 The Tomahawk switching ASIC should be configured to steer data to the appropriate network interface, not this attribute.</p></td>
 </tr>
 <tr class="even">
 <td><p><code>TxTributaryCoupled</code></p></td>
 <td><p>List of four comma-separated integers</p></td>
 <td><p>Defines which client interfaces map to this network interface when <code>NetworkMode</code> for the network interface is set to <code>coupled</code>.
 The integers in the list are the <code>Location</code> values of the client interfaces.
 When operating in 8-qam, only the first three client interfaces in the list are used and only the attribute on the network interface at location 0 is used.</p>
-<p><strong>Note</strong>: Cumulus Networks STRONGLY recommends that you do not change this value.
+<p><strong>Note</strong>: Do not change this value.
 The Tomahawk switching ASIC should be configured to steer data to the appropriate network interface, not this attribute.</p></td>
 </tr>
 <tr class="odd">
 <td><p><code>Loopback</code></p></td>